gavajc/AesysMep/README.md

 For test the library we include a QT project file (mep_inttest.pro) in .qt folder.
 This qt project, compile the interactive test.
+The program arguments are:

-The only one argument is the type of MEP message to use (PPTP or UoPTB) 0 is used for PPTP messages and 1  for UoPTB messages
+    1.- The type of MEP message to use (PPTP or UoPTB).
+0 is used for PPTP messages and 1  for UoPTB messages.
+    2.- The IP address of the Aesys device.

 If you have any question, please send me an email.